Outreach

 asl interactive online classes

-Parents, family members, and professionals who communicate and work directly with deaf/hard of hearing children either in a classroom or at home can take advantage of 12-week ASL Interactive Online Classes, offered free of charge by FSDB.
+Parents, family members, and professionals who communicate and work directly with deaf/hard of hearing children either in a classroom or at home can take advantage of an 8-week ASL Interactive Online Classes, offered free of charge by FSDB.
 In addition to weekly class sessions, a virtual lab session is available for participants to practice their sign skills and ask questions.
-Class instructors present through an online video chat room, allowing participants to join from the comfort of their home or workplace.
+Class instructors present through an online video chat room, allowing participants to join from the comfort of their homes or workplaces.
+Click the link below to sign up for Spring 2024 classes.

 Community Braille Classes

 Interested in learning braille to help your child, friend, parent, co-worker, or just to learn yourself?
-Parents, families, neighbors, students and community can take this virtual class free of charge that will provide you the opportunity to learn the basics of braille.
-The spring session is full.
-Click the link below and fill out the interest form if you would like to take classes in the Fall.
+Parents, families, neighbors, students and community members can take this virtual class free of charge, which will provide you the opportunity to learn the basics of braille.
+Click the link below to sign up for our spring classes.

 visit us at the following events